 - Planting that buffers noise and litter from adjacent land uses

 Who are we working with

 This exciting project is part of the broader Greening the Pipeline initiative which has been broken up into 9 zones for design, planning and delivery.
 It is a multi-agency partnership between Melbourne Water, Wyndham City Council, Greater Western Water, Department of Transport and supported by Greening the West.
 We are also working with Brimbank City Council and Hobsons Bay City Council for this zone.
 To find out more visit the Greening the Pipeline website.

 Now that we have captured the community’s priorities and preferences for Greening the Pipeline Brooklyn, your feedback and the range of themes that emerged will support and be fed into the masterplan for Zone 9 of the Greening the Pipeline initiative.

-Once the masterplan has been finalised in November 2021, we will share this with the community.
+Once the masterplan has been finalised and endorsed by the project partners, we will share this with the community.